shayne007/blog/source/_posts/Redis-Cache-Problems-Penetration-Breakdown-and-Avalanche.md

 ### What is Cache Penetration?

-Cache penetration occurs when queries for non-existent data repeatedly bypass the cache and hit the database directly.
+Cache penetration(/ˌpenəˈtreɪʃn/) occurs when queries for non-existent data repeatedly bypass the cache and hit the database directly.
 This happens because the cache doesn't store null or empty results, allowing malicious or accidental queries to overwhelm the database.

 {% mermaid sequenceDiagram %}
     participant Attacker